-The Local Drug Action Team Program supports communities to work together to prevent and reduce the harmful effects of alcohol and other drugs.
+The Local Drug Action Team Program supports communities to work together to prevent and minimise the harm caused by alcohol and other drugs.

-The Local Drug Action Team Program supports community organisations to work in partnership to develop and deliver activities that prevent or minimise harm from alcohol and other drugs.
-Local Drug Action teams work together, and with the community, to identify the issue they want to tackle, and to develop and implement a plan for action.
+If you are interested, have read the information available but still have questions or are unsure if the program is right for you, we’d suggest submitting an Expression of Interest as a first step.
+A member of the Alcohol and Drug Foundation (ADF) Team will then get in touch with you to discuss next steps.
+The Local Drug Action Team (LDAT) Program supports community organisations to work in partnership to develop and deliver activities that help prevent or minimise harm from alcohol and other drugs.
+LDATs work together, and with the community, to identify the issue they want to tackle, and to develop and implement an evidence informed plan for action.

 The Alcohol and Drug Foundation have a range of resources to support Local Drug Action Teams, including a suite of toolkits which provide step-by-step instructions to deliver locally tailored, evidence-informed activities.